-Further, the credit facilities restrict the Company's ability to redeem the Series A, A-1 and A-2 preferred shares [notes 17], repay the loan from controlling shareholder [note 16] and repay the loan from IQ [note 15b], other than the scheduled repayments due to IQ.
+Further, the credit facilities restrict the Company's ability to redeem the Series A, A-1 and A-2 Preferred Shares [note 18], repay the loan from controlling shareholder [note 17] and repay the loan from IQ [note 16b], other than the scheduled repayments due to IQ.
 The Company cannot make any dividend payments.